Driving on Sal Island in Cape Verde

 Blue Eye Cave

 Blue Eye Cave is located on the northwest coast of Sal.
 There is a large opening to a cave where you can see the Blue Eye when the sun is shining at the right angle.
-Divers can swim in the sea if the weather is calm enough.
-During our visit, the waves were so high that no one could swim.
-We replaced swimming with lunch at the nice restaurant at the Blue Eye Cave called Restaurante Cultural Cafe Buracona.
+Divers can swim in the sea in calm weather.
+The waves were so high during our visit that no one could swim.
+We replaced swimming with lunch at the lovely restaurant at the Blue Eye Cave called Restaurante Cultural Cafe Buracona.

 Road from Palmeira to Blue Eye Cave is not paved.

-Blue Eye Cave is not a safe destination for children as it is missing fences.
+Blue Eye Cave is unsafe for children because it lacks fences.

 Salt Mines of Pedra de Lume

 The route from Blue Eye Cave to Salinas de Pedra de Lume includes unpaved and paved roads.
-At the entrance of Salt Mines/Salt Lake, there are many free parking places.
+There are many free parking places at the entrance of Salt Mines/Salt Lake.

 Shark Bay

-At the bay, local guides will help you find the baby sharks.
-Don't step into the water without water shoes as many sea urchins can injure you easily.
+Local guides will help you find the baby sharks at the bay.
+Don't step into the water without shoes, as many sea urchins can injure you easily.
 There are locals at the bay renting them if you haven't one.

 Common Questions

-Any English-written license should be enough or an international license together with a local license works too.
+- Any English-written license should be enough, or an international license with a local one would work, too.

-The easiest starting point is to ask for assistance at your hotel's reception.
+- The most straightforward starting point is to ask for assistance at your hotel's reception.

 Bottom Line

-Because the traffic is peaceful, driving in Sal is moderately simple.
+Driving in Sal is moderate simply because the traffic is peaceful.
 Exploring the island's famous sight-seeings can be seen in 1-2 days with a hire car.
-Hire cars in Cape Verde are reasonably priced and the best thing, they give you freedom.
+Hire cars in Cape Verde are reasonably priced, and the best thing is that they give you freedom.
 To reach your destinations faster and for a more adventurous and comfortable ride, we recommend hiring a 4x4 car.

 Have you driven in Cape Verde?
 Comment below with your best tip.